mantinone/basic-fullstack-guide/README.md

 psql fullstack-example -f seed.sql
 ```
 You need to tell psql which database to act on.
 The -f tells it that the following is a file you wish to execute.

+Now you should be ready to run npm start and go to localhost:3000 to see the webpage!

+##Displaying webpages with JS variables.

+The first step to understanding how to work with the backend is to understand how a webpage can work with JSON objects.
+Check out './routes/hardCoded.js' to see our routes and the objects we're using.
+The routes in that file call the pug files './views/hardCoded.pug' and './views/characters.pug'